bastanja/stitch_generator/doc/list_of_stitch_effects.md

 ## Motif Chain

-Places a motif at every sampling position of the path.
-Positions are defined by the motif_position_sampling parameter.
+Places a motif at positions along the path.
+The motif locations are defined by the motif placement function.
 The motifs are connected by a simple straight line segment without intermediate stitches.

 Motifs are not scaled.
 They should have the size which they have in the resulting stitches, i.e. motifs should not be in the range [0;1], but rather several millimeters big.
-The motiv is rotated so that the positive X-Axis of the motif points into the same direction as the direction of the path at the location where the motif is placed.
+The motiv is rotated so that the positive X-axis of the motif points into the same direction as the direction of the path at the location where the motif is placed.

 Example: